h3rl/steamidle/README.md

 ## Note
 * Setup installs Node.js and runs `npm install` to get the necessary dependencies.
 * If you bought this, you got scammed.

-This script is MIT licensed.
+This project is MIT licensed.